nancyzhe/BUSeniorDesign-Opticle/README_Hardware.md

 __Schematic Diagram__

-Below is the overall schematic of Opticle and how the various components interact with each other;
+Below is the overall schematic of OpenGuide-Assist and how the various components interact with each other;
 <img src="https://github.com/amg1998/BUSeniorDesign-Opticle-21-22/blob/main/images/schematics%20diagram.png" width=50% height=50%>

 __Bill of Materials__